d2l-ai/d2l-en/chapter_computer-vision/fine-tuning.md

 train_fine_tuning(scratch_net, 5e-4, param_group=False)
 ```

-As you can see, the fine-tuned model tends to achieve higher precision in the same epoch because the initial values of the parameters are better.
+As we can see, the fine-tuned model tends to perform better for the same epoch
+because its initial parameter values are more effective.

 ## Summary

-* Transfer learning migrates the knowledge learned from the source dataset to the target dataset.
-Fine tuning is a common technique for transfer learning.
+* Transfer learning transfers knowledge learned from the source dataset to the target dataset.
+Fine-tuning is a common technique for transfer learning.
-* The target model replicates all model designs and their parameters on the source model, except the output layer, and fine-tunes these parameters based on the target dataset.
+* The target model copies all model designs with their parameters from the source model except the output layer, and fine-tunes these parameters based on the target dataset.
 In contrast, the output layer of the target model needs to be trained from scratch.
-* Generally, fine tuning parameters use a smaller learning rate, while training the output layer from scratch can use a larger learning rate.
+* Generally, fine-tuning parameters uses a smaller learning rate, while training the output layer from scratch can use a larger learning rate.

 ## Exercises

 1. Keep increasing the learning rate of `finetune_net`.
-How does the precision of the model change?
+How does the accuracy of the model change?
-2. Further tune the hyperparameters of `finetune_net` and `scratch_net` in the comparative experiment.
-Do they still have different precisions?
+2. Further adjust hyperparameters of `finetune_net` and `scratch_net` in the comparative experiment.
+Do they still differ in accuracy?
-3. Set the parameters in `finetune_net.features` to the parameters of the source model and do not update them during training.
-What will happen?
+3. Set the parameters before the output layer of `finetune_net` to those of the source model and do *not* update them during training.
+How does the accuracy of the model change?
 You can use the following code.

 ```{.python .input}
 finetune_net.features.collect_params().setattr('grad_req', 'null')